It's about power.

 - Abusive Parents: The main character of the Author's novel has one-her mother locks her in the closet all day.
 Also, the Author's mother was at least neglectful if not abusive, failing to notice that her boyfriend was sexually abusing her child.

-- Black Bra And Panties: After knocking her out, the Interrogator puts the Author in Black Bra And Panties complete with clownish make-up and wakes her up to a blaring repetition of 'It has been estimated that [insert percentage] of all women who favour black underwear are closet whores'.
+- Black Bra and Panties: After knocking her out, the Interrogator puts the Author in these complete with clownish make-up and wakes her up to a blaring repetition of 'It has been estimated that [insert percentage] of all women who favor black underwear are closet whores'.
 He blames this on other officers, but later repeats the statistic.